IBestuzhev/limehome-test/README.md

 1. Add 2 variables for Here API - `LH_MAPS_APP_ID` and `LH_MAPS_APP_CODE`.
 Check [Here guide](https://developer.here.com/documentation/places/dev_guide/common/credentials.html) on how to get credentials
 1. Run `pipenv run apiproxy`

+This server also serves static files built by react app.
+So to see it fully running you need to check `hotelmap` section below and run `npm run build`.

 ### API Stored

 For `django` based version you need a little more of preparations.

+This version uses GeoDjango to use filtering based on coordinates and distanc.
 You need to install geospatial libraries first.

 You can consult Django's doc about [Installing Geo Django](https://docs.djangoproject.com/en/3.0/ref/contrib/gis/install/#installation) and [Installing geo libraries](https://docs.djangoproject.com/en/3.0/ref/contrib/gis/install/geolibs/).